 Picture the scene – stunning landscapes rushing past your window as you tuck into some fine food, the sound of a train horn blasts out and echoes in the vast distance.
 Since the times of the classic Orient Express, train journeys have been synonymous with opulent travel.
 Luckily, nowadays train journeys are much more affordable, and also ideal for solos.
 You can meet others in the dining cart and there are also rail holidays for solos too.

-The Orient express has got to be one of the great rail journeys.
+The Orient Express has got to be one of the great rail journeys.
 Created in 1883, it originally ran between Paris and Istanbul.
 Nowadays you can enjoy this iconic method of travel from Venice to London, or London to Verona.
 London to Venice takes two days but you can spend from one day to several days onboard.

 This is truly the only way to see Russia.
 The Trans-Siberian Railway is the longest railway line in the world and runs from Moscow to Beijing.
 It also connects St Petersburg and Vladivostok.
 If this route isn’t enough then you can add on extra train holidays in Europe and travel all the way to London.
-Reaching Singapore is also possible with connecting train routes.
+Reaching Singapore is also possible by connecting train routes.

 The Trans Mongolian